mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Apache/index.md

 *  **Additional parameters for &lt;Directory&gt; directive**

    *  **Directory Index**
-      Determine which file Apache should serve if no filename is given in a address.
+      Determine which file Apache should serve if no filename is given in an address.
       By default it is either index.html or index.php.

 *  **Additional Parameters for &lt;VirtualHost&gt; directive**